hacktivistas/memopol-core/README.md

 ============

 The Political Memory is a tool build by [la Quadrature du Net](http://lqdn.fr).
-It follow several objectives: being a campaign tool, being able to display how well the elected representatives have followed the voting recommendations of la Quadrature du Net, increase the political cost of the decisions of elected representatives, gather official positions taken by elected representatives and, the most important one, inform citizens.
+It follows several objectives: being a campaign tool, being able to display how well the elected representatives have followed the voting recommendations of la Quadrature du Net, increasing the political cost of the decisions of elected representatives, gathering official positions taken by elected representatives and, the most important one, informing citizens.

 This is the second version of the tool.